Tabea Debus is one of the most exciting young musicians in the early music world…she’s challenging perceptions of the instrument – Classic FM

-Described by Classic FM as challenging perceptions of the instrument, Tabea is constantly exploring the horizons of music for recorder and has performed widely in Europe, Singapore, Japan, Malaysia and the USA.
+Described by Classsic FM as ‘challenging perceptions of the instrument’ Tabea is constantly exploring the horizons of music for recorder and has performed widely in Europe, Asia and the USA.

-Highlights include concerts at Wigmore Hall, the Resonanzen Festival at the Konzerthaus in Vienna, the Schleswig Holstein, Edinburgh International, Brecon Baroque, Musica Antiqua Bolzano, Baroque at the Edge, the Brighton and York Early Music Festivals.
-She has collaborated with Iestyn Davies, Rachel Podger, Richard Egarr, Lawrence Cummings, the Dunedin Consort, The English Concert in performances of Handel’s Rinaldo and La Serenissima, among many others.
+Previous highlights include recitals at Konzerthaus Vienna, the Schleswig Holstein, Edinburgh International, Brecon Baroque, Musica Antiqua Bolzano, Baroque at the Edge, the Brighton, London and York Early Music Festivals.
+She has collaborated with Iestyn Davies, Rachel Podger, Richard Egarr, Lawrence Cummings, the Dunedin Consort, La Serenissima and The English Concert, among many others.
 She was selected by Young Classical Artists Trust (YCAT) in 2018.

 As a soloist Tabea has appeared with the English Chamber Orchestra at Cadogan Hall, Chartwell Sinfonia at St. John’s Smith Square, WDR Rundfunkchor at the Funkhaus in Cologne and with Camerata Zurich at the Tonhalle in Zurich.
-In 2018 she released her third solo CD featuring twelve newly commissioned pieces based around Telemann’s XXIV Fantasie per il Flauto (TYXart).
 She regularly appears on BBC Radio 3’ In Tune and Early Music programmes.

-She released her debut album Upon a Ground in 2012 (ClassicClips), followed by Cantata per Flauto in 2016 (TYXart) and XXIV Fantasie per il Flauto in 2018 (TYXart).
+She released her debut album Upon a Ground in 2012 (ClassicClips), followed by Cantata per Flauto in 2016 (TYXart), XXIV Fantasie per il Flauto in 2018 (TYXart), and Favourites (TYXart).